 - Document your personal journey

-- Make passive income on the side
+- Make passive income over time

 By the time you reach the end of this simple step-by-step tutorial, you will have discovered the topic you want to blog about, registered the domain name of your new blog, launched your very first live WordPress blog online and published your first blog post.